 Moreover, democracies are dynamic but also inherently unstable and require constant care and attention from the populace.
 The American Founders understood this.
 They studied failed democracies like Athens and Rome.
 Looking at those failures, they tried to build a better system of government that gave power to citizens while avoiding the pitfalls that ruined previous democracies.

 They understood that each generation must re-negotiate the terms of the government it will live under.
-The American polity was made to evolve with the times, giving it an adaptability that Rome's Republic simply lacked.
+The American system was made to evolve with the times, giving it a degree of adaptability that previous republics simply lacked.

 The human weaknesses that destroyed democracies in the past still exist today.
+Look around, if you doubt me.
 American exceptionalism will not save us, so we should be on our guard.
-Democracy is best sustained by a populace that is engaged, informed, and invested in the health of the entire body politic.
+Democracy is best sustained by a populace that is engaged, informed, and invested in society's continued well-being.
 Otherwise, it threatens to come crashing down as fear, hatred, grievance, mistrust, and partisanship trump our better civic natures.

 So, where are we today?
 I'm not sure, to be honest.
-I believe our political system is increasingly unstable.
-The current populist moment is the expression of the average citizen's vague awareness that something is broken.
+I believe our political system is increasingly dysfunctional.
+The current populist moment is the expression of the average citizen's vague awareness of that fact.
 That instinct is right, even if it has been weaponized to undermine the democracy they all want to save.
 Unfortunately, that is the great vulnerability of all populist movements: they tend to get hijacked by opportunists skilled at leveraging discontent to scapegoat opponents and advance ideological agendas.

 History shows that democracy is vulnerable to certain kinds of attacks.
 Demagogues divide and conquer by constant appeals to grievances, undermining the very guardrails put in place to protect democracy.
-Oligarchies and plutocracies eventually emerge to legislate and institutionalize their power.
-They continue using the language of freedom and liberty to justify their actions.
+Oligarchies and plutocracies eventually emerge to legislate and institutionalize their power, even if they continue using the language of freedom and liberty to justify their actions.